Manishearth/manishearth.github.io/source/drafts/fraud.md

 Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.

 I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
-The whole movie is a series of small cons building up to the larger con.
 But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.

 Putting this together still requires skill[^skill] ... for now.
 Eventually someone will build reusable tooling for this and sell it to other scammers, giving rise to "[script kiddies][skiddie] but for scams".
 There are well-established [marketplaces for scammers][genesis], someone just needs to build this tooling and sell it there.
 This may even have already happened.

-[The future is here, it's just not evenly distributed"][future]: the capabilities are there, and some scammers are almost certainly deploying them already.
+["The future is here, it's just not evenly distributed"][future]: the capabilities are there, and some scammers are almost certainly deploying them already.
 But since they're not yet *ubiquitous*, our heuristics — and those of companies providing us with critical services — have not yet been recalibrated.

  [lorenzo]: https://www.youtube.com/watch?v=0MC55lU_L2E